SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Unicode
 -------

-:newTerm:`Unicode` is an international standard for encoding and representing text.
+:newTerm:`Unicode` is an international standard for encoding, representing, and processing text in different writing systems.
 It enables you to represent almost any character from any language in a standardized form, and to read and write those characters to and from an external source such as a text file or web page.